 During the cold winter months, it's not uncommon for pipes to freeze.
 While it's less common for water heaters to do so because they usually have hot water flowing through them, you might find yourself with a frozen water heater if you left the heater off for a long time while outside temperatures were below freezing.
 Be patient when thawing out your water heater; it's going to take some time.

-Check if the water heater itself is frozen or if it’s just the pipes leading in and out of the unit.
+Check if the water heater itself is frozen or if it's just the pipes leading in and out of the unit.
 This will often be the case.
-You can check by simply touching the water heater to find the spot where it’s ice cold.
-Use a space heater or other heating element to apply heat indirectly to the frozen area until it thaws.
+You can check by simply touching the water heater to find the spot where it's ice cold.
+Use a space heater or other heating element like a hair dryer to apply heat indirectly to the frozen area until it thaws.

 Look for burst pipes.
 Since water expands when it freezes, if there's not enough space inside the heater to accommodate that expansion, the pipes may very well have burst.
 That means that once the pipes thaw, you'll have a watery mess on your hands.
 Thus, it's a good idea to learn where your water shut-off valve is before defrosting the pipes of your heater.